georgeburry/georgeburry.github.io/_posts/2018-05-14-API-data-for-analyzing-crashes.md

     PointbiserialrResult(correlation=-0.01817849772457154, pvalue=0.56584394823957873)

-We see here that the correlation is not strong at all, only **-0.018**, with a p-vlaue greater than 0.5.
+We see here that the correlation is not strong at all, only **-0.018**, with a p-value **greater than 0.5**.
 This is a surprising result, as we cannot say that rain causes a statistically significant increase in accidents.

 ## Adding weather to feature set